SouhailHammou/Panda-Antivirus-LPE/README.md

 The affected products are : Versions <= 18.07.00 of Panda Dome, Panda Internet Security, Panda Antivirus Pro, Panda Global Protection, Panda Gold Protection, and old versions of Panda Antivirus >= 15.0.4.

-The issue has been fixed in the latest version 18.08.00 : (add link to advisory)
+The issue has been fixed in version 18.07.03 : (add link to advisory)

 A compiled x86 exploit can be found under the [bin](bin) directory, it executes as SYSTEM a dummy program that loops indefinitely.
 The compiled exploit is universal to all Windows versions and to all the products above.